xlwings/xlwings/docs/remote_interpreter.rst

 Cloud-based development with Gitpod
 -----------------------------------

-If you're new to web development and still want to have a development environment up and running in less than 3 minutes, simply click the following button to open a sample project in `Gitpod <https://www.gitpod.io>`_ (Gitpod is a cloud-based development environment).
+If you want to have a development environment up and running in less than 5 minutes (even if you're new to web development), simply click the following button to open a sample project in `Gitpod <https://www.gitpod.io>`_ (Gitpod is a cloud-based development environment).
 If you prefer, you can also have a look first at the sample project on GitHub: https://github.com/xlwings/xlwings-web-fastapi

 .. image:: https://gitpod.io/button/open-in-gitpod.svg
    :target: https://gitpod.io/#https://github.com/xlwings/xlwings-web-fastapi
    :alt: Open in Gitpod

 Opening the project in Gitpod will require you to sign in with your GitHub account.
 A few moments later, you should see an online version of VS Code.
 In the Terminal, it will ask you to paste the xlwings license key (get one `here <https://www.xlwings.org/trial>`_).
 Note that your browser will ask you for permission to paste.
-Once you confirm your license key by hitting ``Enter``, the server will automatically start and you can open the file under ``app/main.py`` where you'll see the ``hello`` function.
-Let's leave this alone for a moment and open the ``js`` folder.
+Once you confirm your license key by hitting ``Enter``, the server will automatically start with everything properly configured.
+You can then open the file ``main.py`` in the ``app`` directory, where you'll see the ``hello`` function.
+Let's leave this alone for a moment and look at the ``js`` folder instead.
 Depending on whether you want to use Google Sheets or Excel on the web, open the following file:

 * Google Sheets: ``xlwings-google.js``
 * Excel on the web: ``xlwings-excel.ts``